AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  # normally the command is passed the argument at the end of its command line.
 With -i
  # option, any instances of "{}" in the command are replaced with the argument.
- parallel -i command {} -- arguments_list
+ parallel command {} -- arguments_list

- # will run three subshells that each print a message
- parallel bash -c "echo hi; sleep 2; echo bye" -- 1 2 3

- # one more way of usage: run several independent processes in parallel
+ # example of making a backup with parallel rsync
+ parallel -i rsync -auvW {}/ user@server:{}.backup -- dir1 dir2 dir3

+ # in case you want to run a command, say ten times, the arguments can be any dummy list
+ # normally parallel passes arguments at the end of the command, with '-i' they needs to
+ # be placed explicitly with '{}', or can be skipped, like here
+ parallel -i date -- {1..10}

+ #  if no command is specified before the --, the commands after it are instead run in parallel,
- parallel -j 3 -- ls df "echo hi"
+ parallel -- ls df "echo hi"

 On Triton we have installed Tollef Fog Heen's version of parallel from *moreutils-parallel* CentOS' RPM.
 GNU project has its own though, with different syntax, but of exactly the same name, so do not get